 Feeding Your Starter: The Basics

-Show your starter some love; feeding keeps the wild yeast and bacteria balanced, healthy, and ready to ferment.
+Show your starter some love; regular feeding keeps the wild yeast and bacteria balanced, healthy, and ready to ferment.

 Wheat starters: feed it with quality, high-protein baker’s flour.
 If you don’t have high-protein baker’s flour on hand, Dough My God suggests either Lighthouse Bread and Pizza Flour or Laucke Wallaby Bakers Flour, available at Coles, Woolworths, or IGA.
 This will get you out of a spot of trouble and honestly works.
 But if you want to really take your bake up a notch, go for the stronger flour 💪.